Kuznetsov-Ilia/cv/index.md

 __Engineer-economist major in “Economics and Company Management (branch-wise)”__

 ## Free time
 I like listening to podcasts, watching youtube channels of googlers (espesially Jake Archibald and Surma), following front-end gurus on twitter (like Axel Rauschmayer) and of course reading technical articles to be in touch with the latest tendencies and bleeding edge of front-end development.
 I like travelling, bicycles, football, diving, ski and squash.
 I also like attending tech conferences, hackathons and meetups.
+I am contantly improving my english and french by taking group and individual cources.

 ## Languages
 * Russian - native
-* English - upper intermediate (Berlitz Certificate)
+* English - upper intermediate (Berlitz certificate)
-* French - A1
+* French - A1.2 (CECRL certificate)

 <!-- ### Footer